warbee0712/usabilla-frontend-challenge/README.md

 ### Stylabilla

 To start with I faced the choice of either importing the whole stylabilla and using its classes or to take parts of it, create a few components and a theme.
-In my humble opinion, the latter suits React application better, so that's what I went for.
-I felt like importing the whole stylesheet would be unecessary.
+In my humble opinion, the latter suits React applications better, so that's what I went for.
+I felt like importing the whole stylesheet would be unnecessary.
 But, as an advocate of CSS-in-JS, I'm biased.

 ### Prettier + ESLint